Panama

 Growing Support for Shorebirds and Coastal Wetland Conservation in Priority Areas

-The National Audubon Society and the Panama Audubon Society are teaming up to improve coastal wetland conservation in the Bays of Panama and Parita.
-These habitats on Panama’s Pacific coast offer some of the most important stopover and wintering habitat for neotropical migrant shorebird species in the Americas.
+The National Audubon Society and the Panama Audubon Society have teamed up to improve coastal wetland conservation in the Bays of Panama and Parita.
+These habitats on Panama’s Pacific coast offer some of the most important stopover and wintering habitats for neotropical migrant shorebird species in the Americas.

 The initiative includes analyses of shorebird population levels and efforts to prevent the loss of mangrove cover in the Bay of Panama.
 It also supports the development of a conservation plan for the Bay of Parita that engages key stakeholders, identifies threats, and plots a path for future conservation efforts.
 Finally, it addresses coastal solid waste—in particular plastics that are killing off mangrove forests, reducing roosting habitat, and presenting a direct threat to shorebirds through ingestion.